 Aprepitant can make birth control pills less effective.
-Ask your doctor about using a non-hormonal birth control to prevent pregnancy while you are taking aprepitant, and for 1 month after your last dose.
-Non-hormonal birth control includes barrier forms such as a condom or diaphragm with spermicide.
+Ask your doctor about using a non-hormonal birth control (condom, diaphragm with spermicide) to prevent pregnancy, and for 1 month after your last dose.

 It is not known whether aprepitant passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.